ladiscon/MyOrgPictures/README.md

 ```
 .\Get-MyOrgPictures.ps1 -Includes $listOfPeople
 ```
-Where **$listOfPeople** is a quoted, comma-separated list of aliases or email addresses of the manager and other people to retrieve the picture for.
+Where **$listOfPeople** is a quoted, comma-separated list of email addresses of the manager and other people to retrieve the picture for.
 For example:

 ```
-$listOfPeople = "ladiscon","nirobson","tydakuja"
+$listOfPeople = "ladiscon@microsoft.com","nirobson@microsoft.com","tydakuja@microsoft.com"
 ```

 This will enumerate all direct reports recursively, download all pictures, and start PowerPoint and create slide with those pictures and names.